 # Required environment variables

-Though most plugins that can be installed using the Netlify UI require no configuration for default operation, some may require you to set one or more build environment variables.
-Refer to the plugin’s documentation, linked from the Options menu for the plugin listing in the Netlify UI, for details.
+Though many plugins that can be installed using the Netlify UI require no configuration for default operation, some may require you to set one or more build environment variables for your site during or after installation.
+Refer to the plugin’s documentation, linked from Options menu in the plugin’s listing.

 # File-based installation

 You can use file-based installation for either of the following:

 - installing local plugins that you write and store in your repository